WoltLab/docs.woltlab.com/docs/javascript/components_pagination.md

 Defaults to `1`.

-Number of the currently active page.
+The number of the currently displayed page.

 ### `count`